-There are 4 main divisions within the physics department, and in many ways each division operates like a mini-department with its own colloquium series, degree requirements, funding peculiarities, and sense of community.
+There are several main divisions within the Physics Department, and in many ways each division operates like a mini-department with its own colloquium series, degree requirements, funding peculiarities, and sense of community.

-Besides the divisions within the physics departments, there are also inter-disciplinary research centers that contain groups from many departments, including physics.
+Besides the divisions within the Physics Department, there are also interdisciplinary research centers that contain groups from many departments, including physics.

 CONDENSED MATTER, ATOMIC AND BIOLOGICAL PHYSICS

 The many groups that work in this area are mostly divided between:

 - the Center for Materials Science and Engineering